Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_5 Boolean  Operations

-Boolean operations are  used to create new shapes from the combinations of two shapes.
+Boolean operations are used to create new shapes from the combinations of two groups of shapes.

 | Operation | Result |
 | :---- | :------ |